 Starting in 2016, we began serving a universal lunch at L.A.R.C.
 (Learning and Re-Engagement Centre) in the Mamaweyatitin Centre.
-This is a program that has been developed by Regina Public Schools to re-engage students in grade 9 and 10 who have had little or no attendance.
+This is a program that has been developed by Regina Public Schools to re-engage students in grade 10 who have had little or no attendance.
 The We provide 20 lunches three times per week.
 In 2017 we served 2,300 lunches.

 Martin Collegiate's Grandma Bear (Elder Joyce Bear) began a beading class with some of Martin's at-risk students.
 She saw a need to feed these students and began supplying food from her own purse.
 The program grew, thanks to Grandma Bear's kindness and wisdom, to a point that she could no longer sustain feeding the students herself, so students began bringing food from home for a pot luck.
 A proposal was made to RFFL and we accepted Grandma Bear's Bead and Feed as one our programs.
 The Aboriginal Advocacy continues to grow, and we currently offer a universal lunch once a month to 35 students.
 In 2017 we served 315 hot lunches.

 In May 2016, we began serving 25 snacks daily to the two Student Support Services areas of Thom Collegiate.
 A need had been expressed that students are arriving at school hungry.
 The staff of the Student Support Services felt this is one problem students face that can be easily addressed, and expressed their need to Regina Food For Learning.
 The program has been a huge success.
 Beginning in September 2018, Thom increased their snacks to 50 per day.